1 2 3 4

 Tom helped establish and is a Board member of the Hanford Concerns Council (and its predecessor, the Hanford Joint Council) to mediate and resolve difficult and complicated issues relating to Hanford.

 Tom has represented numerous whistleblowers and workers at various nuclear sites around the nation, including at commercial and military nuclear production facilities, such as Hanford, Los Alamos, Knolls Atomic Power Lab, Pantex, Lawrence Livermore, Fernald, Mound and others.
 He has authored numerous reports and articles on the effects of nuclear production on workforce health and safety and the environment, and established and participated in independent environmental sampling programs at Hanford, Los Alamos, and Russian nuclear sites.

-Liz Mattson is the Outreach Director for Hanford Challenge.
-She brings a refreshing spirit of creativity and reflection to the problems posed by Hanford.
-Liz has worked closely with Hanford workers to address safety and health problems they are facing, particularly from chemical vapors in the tank farms.
+Liz Mattson is the Deputy Director for Hanford Challenge.
+She has worked closely with Hanford workers to address safety and health problems they are facing, particularly from chemical vapors in the tank farms.
 She meets with state regulatory agencies and site management to influence their approach to safety issues and their response to injured workers with a goal of having workers’ experience respectfully acknowledged and addressed.